Image - How to Make Ginger Tea & 5 Ginger Tea Recipes

 Place loose-leaf tea or fresh ginger into a tea infuser or directly into your cup.

-3. Steep the tea
+Steep the Tea

-Pour hot water over the tea and let it steep for 5–7 minutes.
+Pour hot water over the tea and steep for 5–7 minutes.
+Steep longer for a stronger ginger flavor.

-4. Strain and serve
+Strain and Serve

 Remove the tea leaves or strain the liquid into your mug.